Introduction to SQL - 2 day course

 - SELECT..INTO

-- Creating a table from a query result
+- Creating a table from an SQL query result

 - Sorting results with ORDER BY